Time: 18:00 - 19:30

 What is the course about?

 This is the first step in our beginners' piano programme.
 It offers an introduction to the keyboard layout and basic keyboard skills, using five-finger patterns.
 You will learn the basics of music reading and develop your listening skills through practical application.
 This course is taught in the digital piano classroom with a maximum of 15 students per class.
-You will need access to a keyboard or piano outside class to practise between sessions.
+You will need regular access to a keyboard or piano outside class to practise between sessions.
 It continues with Piano/keyboards 1B.